leanghoun/leanghoun.github.io/docs/collections/blasters/gryphon.md

 *Place Motor Spacers*
 {: .fs-2 .text-grey-dk-000 }

-The motor spanning board came with some printed spacers to give some clearance and prevent shorts.
+The motor spanning board comes with some printed spacers to give some clearance and prevent shorts.
 Place them like so.

 ![Spanning Board Soldered](../../../../assets/images/gryphle0n-07-motor-pcb-soldered.jpg)
 *Spanning Board Soldered*